KxSystems/docs/docs/ref/maps.md

 ## Empty lists

 A map’s derived function is uniform.
-Applied to an empty right argument it returns an empty list _without evaluating its iterable_.
+Applied to an empty right argument it returns an empty list _without an evaluation_.

 ```q
 q)()~{x+y*z}'[`foo;mt;mt]    / generic empty list ()